tdhopper/resume.tdhopper.com/markdown/resume.md

 * [pythonplot.com](https://pythonplot.com): A Rosetta Stone of Python plotting libraries for exploratory data analysis
 * [Notes on Dirichlet Processes](https://dp.tdhopper.com): Derivations, code, and notes on Dirichlet processes for nonparametric Bayesian methods
+* [Into the Hopper](https://podcast.tdhopper.com/): An occasional podcast about machine learning, data science, and software engineering

 ----